New Jersey Failure To Treat Attorneys

 Medical malpractice involving failure to diagnose and/or treat a medical condition can occur in a variety of contexts.
 Some of the most common ways in which this form of medical negligence can occur include:

-- Failing to perform a comprehensive medical history and health evaluation, including assessment of risk factors and health habits (i.e. cancer in the family, smoking, obesity, etc.)
+- Failing to perform a comprehensive medical history and health evaluation: Doctors are supposed to perform comprehensive tests that may include assessment of patient-specific risk factors and health habits, such as cancer in the family, smoking, obesity, etc. However, many hospital staff have become accustomed to cutting corners when it comes to necessary testing and evaluations.

 Conditions that May be Improperly Diagnosed or Treated